-About Disability Insurance (DI)
+About Disability Insurance

 DI does not provide job protection, only monetary benefits; however, your job may be protected through other federal or state laws such as the Family and Medical Leave Act (FMLA) or the California Family Rights Act (CFRA).

 Disability is an illness or injury, either physical or mental, which prevents you from performing your regular and customary work.
 Disability also includes elective surgery, pregnancy, childbirth, or other related medical conditions.

-Disability Benefit Payments
+Disability Insurance Benefit Payments

 To receive benefits, you must:

-- Serve a seven-day, non-payable waiting period.
+- Complete a seven-day, unpaid waiting period.

-- Have your physician/practitioner certify to your disability by completing the “Physician/Practitioner Certification”.
+- Have your physician/practitioner certify to your disability by completing the Physician/Practitioner Certification.